 to express its own unique sense of place.

 This classical wine making approach yields the detailed expressions of our hand-picked sites; when coupled

 with Theo’s patience and his rare sensory discernment, this produces romantic, complex wines, which are full of character and which stand out from the crowd.

 These wines are designed to punch above their weight, bringing distinct

 and well-matched regional characteristics to a wider audience.

-Kalex’s most recent acquisition is Felton Road Block, a 3.5ha site on Felton Road in Bannockburn.
+Kalex’s most recent acquisition is The LUNA Vineyard, a 3.5ha site on the corner of Felton Road and Bannockburn Road, Bannockburn.
 This location offers us a well proven and formidable balance of deep clay soils and a favourable aspect; the latter helping us with temperature control and protection from prevailing winds.
 This site is being carefully crafted under the guidance of biodynamic viticulturist, Jared Connolly.
 Kalex and Jared are very excited about bringing you a super-natural Pinot Noir from one of our own custom-made vineyards.

 When it comes to procuring high quality grapes to supplement our supply, the Kalex team is focussed on building strong, long-standing relationships with respected growers.
 Their level of care, dedication and impeccable management of vines offers us consistent pillars of quality; in turn, we offer growers trust, partnership, and the local and global reputations they deserve.

 Growing in Central Otago is in some ways synonymous with Alex Kaufman’s own story; struggling through adversity to achieve greatness.
 It is the perfect region for Kalex to produce high quality cool climate wines, such as Pinot Noir and Riesling.